Nina1056654/Virtual-Assistant/README.md

 		Human : I want to [Open/Edit] [excel/spreadsheet]

-Talon scripts folder contains Python scripts and Talon files that define the voice commands for different applications.
-Talon is a machine learning tool, which can help us interact with the computer using voice.
+Note: Talon scripts folder contains Python scripts and Talon files that define the voice commands for different applications.
+Talon is a machine learning tool which can help us interact with the computer using voice.